yennanliu/CS_basics/doc/cheatsheet/bst.md

 ## 0) Concept

 ### 0-1) Types

+- Types
     - the property of BST : inorder traversal of BST is an array sorted in the ascending order.
 (LC 230)

+- Algorithm
+    - dfs
+    - recursive

+- Data structure
+    - TreeNode
+    - dict
+    - set

 ### 0-2) Pattern
 ```java